cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/spark-programs.rst

 - ``beforeSubmit()``
 - ``onFinish()``

+You can also extend from the abstract class ``AbstractSpark`` to simplify implementation.

 ::

-  public class WordCountProgram implements Spark {
+  public class WordCountProgram extends AbstractSpark {
     @Override
     public SparkSpecification configure() {
       return SparkSpecification.Builder.with()